 Loss of Weight and appetite

-Unintended weight loss and poor appetite is very common in people with pancreatic cancer.
+Unintended weight loss and poor appetite is very common in people with pancreatic cancer in Singapore.

 Nausea and vomiting

 If the cancer presses on the stomach it can block the outlet and this can cause nausea, vomiting, and pain that tend to be worse after eating.